What are the office hours?

 Breast Cancer occurs most often in women over 40, and this risk increases with age.
 One in eight women has a chance of getting breast cancer after the age of 70.
 It is notable that women between the ages of 20 and 30 have been found to have breast cancer, so early detection and regular breast self-exams are important.

 At what age should I get my first mammogram?

 Women over 50 definitely should have annual mammograms.
 There has been some controversy whether women between 40-49 should have annual mammograms.
 Why?
 The younger age group tends to have denser breast tissue which looks very similar to cancer tissue and so, is harder to distinguish.
-With menopause this dense tissue is replaced by fatty issue and cancers are much easier to see, leading to more accurate diagnosis.
+With menopause this dense tissue is replaced by fatty tissue and cancers are much easier to see, leading to more accurate diagnosis.

 Are mammograms painful?

 Mammograms require compressing the breast for a very brief time period, which can sometimes cause slight discomfort.
 Scheduling your mammogram a week after your menstrual cycle when your breasts are less tender is often helpful.

 What are some risk factors that increase breast cancer?